Blues Brothers 2000: Production

-Blues Brothers 2000 made it into the Guinness Book of Records for the biggest car pile-up, a record previously held by the original film.
+The film made it into the Guinness Book of Records for the biggest car pile-up, a record previously held by the original film.
 63 cars were used in the scene after Elwood says to the band, "Don't look back."
 Inevitably, everyone looks back and sees the massive pile-up.
 Portions of this scene were filmed in Niagara Falls, Ontario.
+The original title for the film in earlier drafts was The Blues Brothers meet The Voodoo Queen.